hark-project/hark/README.md

 ## Intro

 Hark is a simple cross-platform tool for running virtual machines.
 It starts VMs very quickly with a minimum of configuration.
+It is written in simple, straightforward Python.

 Hark is influenced by [Vagrant](www.vagrantup.com).
 Hark is smaller and less ambitious than Vagrant, providing for greater ease of use and